s3ansh33p/AdventOfCodeDiscord/README.md

 `/check-notifications` - Check your servers current notification status

 ## Deployment
+**Tip:** you can use the `DATA_DIR` environment variable to specify a custom storage location.
+Default is the current dir.

 ### Using Golang
 Ensure you have go installed and run the bot by doing: